DevCycleHQ/devcycle-docs/docs/platform/feature-flags/targeting/custom-properties.md

 Enabling Property Required provides an additional safeguard when passing user data into the SDK.
 When enabled, TypeScript enforces that a specified property, such as org_id, is present in the custom data.
 If any custom property flagged as required is missing, the SDK will generate a TypeScript error during development, alerting you to missing data essential for your targeting rules to work correctly in the dashboard.

-Example Scenario: If `organization_id` is a required property for your targeting rules to function properly, any attempt to identify users without this property will cause a TypeScript error in your editor, ensuring you don’t unintentionally leave it out.